 I see my job as capturing a little slice of that uniqueness and telling a story through the lens of my camera.
-Everywhere I go, I have my X-T4 because I never know when an extraordinary moment will present itself.
-It’s my companion on long days out trekking or even short jaunts into town.
+Wherever I go, I have my X-T4 at the ready – in case an extraordinary moment presents itself.
+It’s my companion on long days out trekking or even short jaunts near town.

 The great weight debate

-Most of the time I can’t justify schlepping around a heavy camera kit that is typical on production shoots or safari tours.
+A lot of times I can’t justify schlepping around a heavy camera kit that is typical on production shoots or safari tours.
 I prefer a lightweight approach that allows me to go further and stay out longer.
 For that I need a camera system that is optimized for portability and is ready to go.

 At the same time, I don’t want to compromise on image quality.
 Fujifilm telephoto zoom lenses are proven and I have been using them for years.
 The XF50-140mmF2.8 and the XF100-400mmF4.5-5.6 are excellent.
 These staples were instrumental in my switch to Fujifilm about five years ago.
 So I was excited to have the opportunity to try out Fujifilm’s new XF70-300mmF4-5.6.
 These images were created during my initial few days with the lens on the Pacific Coast near San Diego, California.

 In terms of specs, the Fujifilm XF70-300mm lens packs a powerful zoom lens with a huge focal range into a uniquely small package.
 We’re talking more that half the size and weight of the XF100-400mmF4.5-5.6.